Protect your home from basement flooding

 - The pump pushes the water outside your house through the discharge pipe.

 - Place your sump pump discharge pipe so that it drains somewhere onto your property where water can be absorbed, such as your lawn or flowerbed.

-- Do not allow water from your sump pump to drain directly onto neighbouring properties, lanes, sidewalks, boulevards, streets or into your home's floor drain because this is illegal.
+- Do not allow water from your sump pump to drain directly onto neighbouring properties, lanes, sidewalks, boulevards, streets or into your home's floor drain or plumbing drainage system because this is illegal.

 Proper sump pump installation for homes built before 1990

 You will need a permit and inspection to install a backwater valve and sump pit.
 Since part of the basement floor will be dug up and because proper placement of these items is important, we recommend that you use a licensed plumbing contractor.

 Check your Yellow Pages for reputable contractors, and ask friends and neighbours for referrals.
 We recommend that you:

 - Ask for and check contractor references

 - Call the Better Business Bureau for a reliability report on contractors